-Property Hain Raashan Nahi, Likha Padat Zaroori Hain - Baashan Nahi.
+Property Hain Raashan Nahi, Likha Padat Zaroori Hain - Baashan Nahi !

 "Delhi's # 1 Deed Drafting & Registration Platform."

 Don’t let a “Standard Template” ruin a lifetime of investment.
 From Agreements to Sales, we draft bulletproof documents that stand the test of time and law.
 A weak deed is a future lawsuit.
-A DeedWala document is a Legacy
+A DeedWala document is a Legacy.

-What is a Deed?
+What is A Deed?

 We don’t just “fill forms.”
 We understand the Paper-Chain from Allotment to Registration.
-We ensure your deed is compatible with DDA, L&DO, and MCD and other competent authority’s records.
+We ensure your deed is compatible with DDA, L&DO, MCD and other competent authority’s records.

-Types of Deed
+Types of Deeds

 1. OWNERSHIP TRANSFER